csalvador58/verifiable-credential-zk-health-record/README.md

 # Verifiable Credential ZK Health Records

 VC ZK Health Records (VC-ZK HR) project was built during a [Digital Identity Hackathon](https://www.encode.club/digital-identity-hackathon) sponsored by [Onyx by J.P.
 Morgan](https://www.jpmorgan.com/onyx/index) and hosted by [Encode Club](https://www.encode.club/).
 This project showcases a real practical use of DIDs [(Decentralized IDs)](https://w3c-ccg.github.io/did-primer/), VCs [(Verifiable Credentials)](https://www.w3.org/TR/vc-data-model/), and ZKP [(Zero-Knowlegde Proofs)](https://zkhack.dev/whiteboard/) in the Healthcare Industry.
+A focused priority for this project is to demonstrate a process for the patient to not have to manage multiple private keys.

 ## Problems to Solve